National Smart Vehicle Joint Procurement Initiative

-We addressed the challenge of high capital costs by developing an innovative model for joint ventures involving public and private financing.
+The project has addressed the challenge of high capital costs by developing an innovative model for joint ventures involving public and private financing.

-- Coordinate short-range communication;
+- Coordinates short-range communication

-- Create common, automated charging systems; and
+- Creates common, automated charging systems

-- Roadside infrastructure; and
+- Roadside infrastructure

-- Long-term management of multi-manufacturer fleets.
+- Long-term management of multi-manufacturer fleets

 Intellectual Property and Research Outcomes

-- Design standards for harmonized charging systems and single-fleet operating systems across manufacturers;
+- Design standards for harmonized charging systems and single-fleet operating systems across manufacturers